darraghd493/TranslationBot/README.md

 # TranslationBot
-A translation bot for Discord.
+A basic translation bot for Discord utilizing Google Translate.